jayisback11/ee4780-term-project/README.md

 # Explaining the Files

 - detect.py
-  - detect.py is responsible for detecting the figures
+  - detect.py is responsible for detecting the skeleton figures
 - yolov4-tiny-custom_last.weights
   - the needed file after training the model.
 Note: This is needed to run the program
 - yolov4-tiny-custom.cfg